 Hosting a crostini party is the easiest way to entertain!
+Toasted bread with a range of tasty toppings dripping with flavour are easy to make and always popular with a crowd.
 Here are my 4 favourite recipes!

 What are crostini?

-Step Two.
-Survey your fridge, pantry and countertops and decided on the toppings.
+Survey your fridge, pantry and countertops and decide on the toppings.
 Here is what we rustled up.

 - Smoked Salmon